bamos/cv/README.md

 ### YAML.
 I chose to use YAML because it can be easily written and maintained by hand and it's easy to read into Python.
-Also, I chase YAML over JSON because YAML better supports comments, which I use a lot in my CV for experimental changes and archiving outdated information.
+Also, I chose YAML over JSON because YAML better supports comments, which I use a lot in my CV for experimental changes and archiving outdated information.